sadafrf/Sadafrf/README.md

 the human leukocyte antigen (HLA) locus, and their link to various health outcomes like adverse drug reactions, cancer, and cardiovascular diseases.

-📝 I am currently learning more about Genomic data and Proteins
+📝 I am currently learning more about viromics and microbiome research.